DennisTockan/ToucanTest/README.md

 The ToucanTech School & Member Management project is a web application that allows users to add and view members associated with various schools.
 It's built using PHP and the Laravel framework and uses a MySQL database to store member information.

 ## Prerequisites

+Before you can set up and run the project, the following prerequisites must be met:

+- PHP: You should have PHP installed on your local machine.
+You can download PHP from the official website: [PHP Downloads](https://www.php.net/downloads.php).

+- Composer: Composer is a dependency management tool for PHP.
+You can install it by following the instructions on the official website: [Composer Installation](https://getcomposer.org/download/).

+- Docker: We use Docker to provide a MySQL database instance for this project.
+You can download Docker from the official website: [Docker Installation](https://www.docker.com/get-started/).

+## Project Setup
+To set up the project on your local machine, follow the next steps: